 Typically the request to circumvent the release process is made because the change is minor or urgent (or both), but yielding to such demands is a false economy.

-Skipping the stages of automated testing risks introducing avoidable issues, while reproducing and debugging issues is much harder as the build is not readily available to deploy to a testing environment.
+Skipping the stages of automated quality assurance risks introducing avoidable issues, while reproducing and debugging issues is much harder as the build is not readily available to deploy to a testing instance.

 It's likely that at some point you'll be asked to bypass the process, "just this once".
 You'll probably be in full fire-fighting mode at the time, but it's worth using a retrospective or post-mortem to understand the motivation behind it.
 Does the process seem too slow?
 Perhaps there are performance improvements or refinements to be made.
 Is there a misunderstanding as to when it should be used?
 Communicating the benefits of a CI/CD pipeline can help bring stakeholders on board and avoid these kinds of demands the next time the roof is on fire.